paasar/elevator/clients/manual/README.md

-# manual control for a elevator competition
+# Manually controlled client for the elevator competition

 By Ari Paasonen, ari (dot) paasonen (at) raah (dot) fi